quanvo87/Proxy2/README.md

   - Dependency injection:
     - All dependencies are protocols, so that everything is mockable and easily testable
     - Dependencies have default values in function definitions, so call sites in production are short and simple
+  - Encapsulation:
     - All properties and functions declared private except when required for protocol conformance
+    - Third party dependencies like my [database](https://firebase.google.com/) abstracted behind protocols
   - Careful usage of singletons

 - UI: